adobe/reactor-sandbox/README.md

 To configure the portion of the sandbox that allows you to test your library logic, you'll want to run `node_modules/.bin/reactor-sandbox init` from the command line within your project's directory.
 This will generate a directory within your project named `.sandbox` that contains two files you may edit to configure the sandbox:

-  * `container.js` When DTM publishes a library, it consists of two parts: (1) a data structure that stores information about saved rules, data elements, and extension configuration and (2) an engine to operate on such a data structure. `container.js` is the data structure (not the engine) that you may modify to simulate saved rules, data elements, and extension configuration.
+  * `container.js` When Launch publishes a library, it consists of two parts: (1) a data structure that stores information about saved rules, data elements, and extension configuration and (2) an engine to operate on such a data structure. `container.js` is the data structure (not the engine) that you may modify to simulate saved rules, data elements, and extension configuration.
 This template will be used to produce a complete `container.js` (JavaScript from your extension will be added) which will be used in tandem with the Turbine engine inside the sandbox.
-If you need help understanding how to modify `container.js` for your needs, please let the DTM team know and we can help you out.
+If you need help understanding how to modify `container.js` for your needs, please let the Launch team know and we can help you out.
   * `libSandbox.html` includes some simple HTML along with script tags to load a complete `container.js` and the Turbine engine. `libSandbox.html` can be modified to manually test whatever you would like.
 For example, if you're testing that your awesome new "focus" event feature works, you can add a text input to the web page to ensure your dummy rule fires when a form element receives focus.

 You are welcome to commit `.sandbox` to your version control repository.